Ghusn-Mhsen/BookEase/README.md

-# The Wild Oasis - Hotel Booking Dashboard
+# The BookEase - Hotel Booking Dashboard

-The Wild Oasis is a React-based dashboard application designed for managing hotel bookings.
+The BookEase is a React-based dashboard application designed for managing hotel bookings.
 It provides an intuitive interface for administrators to manage cabins, bookings, users, and settings.

 ## Features